Ivan Thanthiran: Production

 In August 2016, R. Kannan revealed that his next film would feature Gautham Karthik in the lead role and would be an "action-thriller" set in Chennai.
 The team initially considered Anupama Parameswaran to play the leading female role, but later opted for Shraddha Srinath, who would make her debut in Tamil films through the project.
+Playback singer Chinmayi Sripada dubbed for Shraddha in this film.
 The film began production in mid-August 2016, after a launch ceremony was held.
 Kannan revealed that the team hoped to finish the film in a single schedule.
 Chennai-based model Archana Sree and comedian RJ Balaji joined the film's cast during September 2016.
 This film may be remade in Telugu.

 Music

 The music was composed by S. Thaman in his third collaboration with director Kannan after Vandhaan Vendraan and Settai.

 Release and reception

 The film was distributed by Creative entertainments and distributors in 244 theatres in Tamil Nadu and 323 theatres overall in India.
 The satellite rights of the film were sold to Zee Tamil.